MicrosoftDocs/powerapps-docs/powerapps-docs/user/assign-or-share-records.md

 1. From the left navigation pane, select a record type.
 For exmaple, **Contacts**.

-2. In the list of records, select the record that you want to reassign.
+2. From the list of records, select the record that you want to reassign.

 3. On the command bar, select **Assign**.